Lawrence Lessig: Killswitch

 In October 2014, Killswitch, a film featuring Lawrence Lessig, as well as Aaron Swartz, Tim Wu, and Edward Snowden received its World Premiere at the Woodstock Film Festival, where it won the award for Best Editing.
 In the film, Lessig frames the story of two young hacktivists, Swartz and Snowden, who symbolize the disruptive and dynamic nature of the Internet.
 The film reveals the emotional bond between Lessig and Swartz, and how it was Swartz (the mentee) who challenged Lessig (the mentor) to engage in the political activism that has led to Lessig's crusade for campaign finance reform.

-In February 2015, Killswitch was invited to be screened at the Capitol Visitor's Center in Washington, D.C., by Congressman Alan Grayson.
+In February 2015, Killswitch was invited to be screened at the Capitol Visitor Center in Washington, D.C., by Congressman Alan Grayson.
 The event was held on the eve of the Federal Communications Commission's historic decision on Net Neutrality.
 Lessig, Congressman Grayson, and Free Press CEO Craig Aaron spoke about the importance of protecting net neutrality and the free and open Internet.

 Congressman Grayson states that Killswitch is "One of the most honest accounts of the battle to control the Internet -- and access to information itself."
 Richard von Busack of the Metro Silicon Valley, writes of Killswitch, "Some of the most lapidary use of found footage this side of The Atomic Café".
 Fred Swegles of the Orange County Register, remarks, "Anyone who values unfettered access to online information is apt to be captivated by Killswitch, a gripping and fast-paced documentary."
 Kathy Gill of GeekWire asserts that "Killswitch is much more than a dry recitation of technical history.
 Director Ali Akbarzadeh, producer Jeff Horn, and writer Chris Dollar created a human centered story.
 A large part of that connection comes from Lessig and his relationship with Swartz."

 The Electors Trust

-In December 2016 Lawrence Lessig and Laurence Tribe established The Electors Trust under the aegis of EqualCitizens.US to provide pro bono legal counsel as well as a secure communications platform for those of the 538 members of the United States Electoral College regarding a vote of conscience against Donald Trump in the presidential election.

-Lessig hosts the podcast "Another Way" in conjunction with The Young Turks Network.
+In December 2016, Lawrence Lessig and Laurence Tribe established The Electors Trust under the aegis of EqualCitizens.US to provide pro bono legal counsel, as well as a secure communications platform for those of the 538 members of the United States Electoral College regarding a vote of conscience against Donald Trump in the 2016 election.
+Lessig hosts the podcast Another Way in conjunction with The Young Turks Network.